ALBruzos/ALBruzos.github.io/_pages/about.md

   - /about.html
 ---

-#### My academic personal website: UNDER CONSTRUCTION
+## My academic personal website: UNDER CONSTRUCTION
-Alicia L. Bruzos is currently a postdoctoral researcher at The Francis Crick Institute and the University College of London (UK) working in the laboratory of Mosaicism and Precision Medicine.
-She is a former doctoral student in Molecular Medicine and Teaching Assistant of Genetics at University of Santiago de Compostela (Spain) where she has mentored and supervised several bachelor and master students.
-Her field of expertise is cancer genomics with high-impact publications in the journals of Nature and Nature Genetics.
+Postdoctoral researcher currently working at [The Francis Crick Institute](https://www.crick.ac.uk/) and the [University College of London](https://www.ucl.ac.uk/)(UK) in the laboratory of _Mosaicism and Precision Medicine_.

+Former doctoral student in _Molecular Medicine_ and Teaching Assistant of _Genetics_ at [University of Santiago de Compostela](https://www.usc.es/gl) (Spain).

-She graduated in 2015 in Biological Sciences from the University of Santiago de Compostela (Spain) having completed her degree thesis with honors.
-Then, she completed a Master in Bioinformatics from the Autonomous University of Barcelona (Spain) where she took part of the international Pan-Cancer initiative.
-In 2017, she obtained a Spanish national doctoral fellowship to study metastasis and contagious cancers and during this period, she did three stages in international research institutions (USA, Ireland and South Korea).
-She has recently moved to the UK to pursue a scientific career at University College of London.
+I graduated in 2015 in _Biological Sciences_ from the [University of Santiago de Compostela](https://www.usc.es/gl) (Spain)  completing my degree thesis with honors.
+Then, I specialized in _Bioinformatics_ at the [Autonomous University of Barcelona](https://www.uab.cat/en/) (Spain) and during my master thesis I got involved the international [The Pan-Cancer Analysis of Whole Genomes (PCAWG)](https://dcc.icgc.org/pcawg) study.
+Later, I obtained a national doctoral fellowship to study metastasis and contagious cancers in the framework of the ERC-funded [Scuba Cancers](http://www.scubacancers.org/) project and I did three stays in international research institutions (USA, Ireland and South Korea).

+**My field of expertise is cancer genomics and contagious metastasis with high-impact publications in the multidisciplinary journals of _Nature_, _Nature Genetics_ and _Nature Communications_.**

 For more info
 ------